bagnalla/solver-aided-stpa/README.md

 The 'state' of a system is a list of variables, each with a specified type (currently 'bool', 'int', or an enum type).
 The type declarations are for declaring enum types.
-The invariants are properties of the internal state and/or subsystems that is expected to always hold (for example, two variables of the state might always be related in some way).
+The 'invariants' are properties of the internal state and/or subsystems that are expected to always hold (for example, two variables of the state might always be related in some way).
 The 'components' are subsystems that can be nested to arbitrary depth (the subsystems may themselves be composed of subsystems and so